Events Archive: 2021 | 2022 | 2023 | 2024 | 2025 | 2026 | Upcoming Events

 Public Welcome Family-Friendly Free Event Nature Walk/Hike Free Public Parking

-We will take the blue trail loop with a side-trip to the falls, a bit over 1mi, looking for spring ephemerals like bloodroot and wild ginger.
+We will take the blue trail loop with a side-trip to the falls, a bit over 1mi, looking for spring ephemerals like bloodroot, wild ginger, trout lily, and hepatica.
 Bring appropriate attire for a hike and the weather.
+This is a rocky trail with some hills, so be prepared.
 Host: Dustin Mitchell, 314-616-2667.
 Always check the Events Calendar for any cancellation.

 Native Plant Discussion Forum